-Under the program nurses, doctors and 3rd and 4th year medical students can work in local community and semi private hospitals and clinics around Heredia and San Jose.
+Under this program Pre-medical, nursing and medical students can work in local community clinics in and around Santa Barbara de Heredia.
 You would work 4-6 hours 5 days a week assisting local doctors and nurses.
-Work is given in accordance to the experience and knowledge of the volunteer.
+Work is given in accordance with the experience and knowledge of the volunteer.

 General tasks would include: